AllenNeuralDynamics/parallax/docs/source/FAQ.rst

     7. Inconsistent background images:

-        - Solution: Avoid attaching paper tapes or creating patterns on the background.
-Attaching regular paper to the back of the reticle is recommended.
+        - Solution: Make sure there are no non-uniformities in the reticle background.
+Attaching plain white paper to the back of the reticle is recommended.

-    8. Too dark reticle background:
+    8. Reticle background is too dark:

         .. image:: _static/r_problem12.jpg
             :scale: 20%